BST Infratech Ltd. is set to grow bigger in 2023-24 | www.lokmattimes.com

 BST Infratech Ltd. is set to grow bigger in 2023-24

-PNN Kolkata (West Bengal) [India], May 29: BST Infratech Ltd. is one of the largest manufacturers, suppliers and exporters ...
+Kolkata (West Bengal) [India], May 30: BST Infratech Ltd. is one of the largest manufacturers, suppliers and exporters of ...

 The company’s factory with a progressive Structural Mill is built on a total area of 19 acres at Mondalpur, Jamuria Industrial Estate, and Burdwan, West Bengal.
 Currently, we produce 36,000 MT approx. of Iron and Steel products annually.